 Bio

 I was born in Wuppertal (Barmen) – the birthplace of Friedrich Engels – in former West Germany in 1970.
-Here is how Engels, in the context of describing the consequences of 19th Century labor conditions, speaks about Wuppertal:
+Here is how Engels speaks about Wuppertal:

 “True, at first glance it seems otherwise, for every evening you can hear merry fellows strolling through the streets singing their songs, but they are the most vulgar, obscene songs that ever came from drunken mouths; one never hears any of the folk-songs which are so familiar throughout Germany and of which we have every right to he proud.
 All the ale-houses are full to overflowing, especially on Saturday and Sunday, and when they close at about eleven o’clock, the drunks pour out of them and generally sleep off their intoxication in the gutter.”
 (Engels, Letter from Wuppertal).